 - Other Species

 The Asian lion is a large predatory cat and a type of lion, very similar to the African lion in physical size and appearance, though they are somewhat smaller.
 The longest recorded Asian lion was 2.92 meters long; most stand around a meter high at the shoulders and weigh 110 to 120 kilograms for females and 160 to 190 kilograms for males.

+These species also differ in having a long fold of skin running along their underside, including their chests and stomachs.
 The male Asian lion has a mane, but it is not as full as the African lion’s mane.